vngrs-ai/vnlp/docs/source/main_classes/word_embeddings.md

     - `FastText <https://meliksahturker.s3.us-east-2.amazonaws.com/VNLP/turkish_word_embeddings/FastText_small.zip>`_

-- They are trained with gensim, so it is needed to open them.
+- They are trained with `gensim <https://github.com/RaRe-Technologies/gensim>`_, so it is needed to open them.

 >>> from gensim.models import Word2Vec, FastText
 >>>